MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 ## What is a Session?

 A Session is a logical grouping of any combination of one or more jobs against a single target.
 Each Session has a unique ID, `sessionID`, attached to each job submitted to a provider.
+Every job within a Session is proritized to run as close as possible from the previously queued job.

-Sessions allow users to organize multiple quantum computing jobs with the ability to run classical code between quantum jobs.
-Sessions allow you running complex algorithms to better organize and track your individual quantum computing jobs.
+Sessions allow you to organize multiple quantum computing jobs with the ability to run classical code between quantum jobs.
+You'll be able to run complex algorithms to better organize and track your individual quantum computing jobs.

 User scenarios where you may want to combine jobs in a Session: